crypto-pepe/firewall-collector/README.md

 The service collects HTTP requests into chunks by hosts and sending them to kafka topics.

+## Requirements

+The topics from parameter `service.hosts_to_topics` of the config have to be created in the Kafka.

 ## Configuration

 ### Environment variables